bhovhannes/junit-report-merger/README.md

 | ---------- | --------------------- | ----------------------------------- |
 | srcStrings | <code>string[]</code> | Array of strings to merge together. |
 | [options]  | <code>object</code>   | Merge options.
 Currently unused.    |

+## JUnit XML Format

+Unfortunately, there is no official specification of JUnit XML file format.

+The XML schema for the original JUnit XML format is [here](https://github.com/windyroad/JUnit-Schema/blob/master/JUnit.xsd).

+Over the time, various CI tools and test management software augmented original format with their own properties.
+The most comprehensive overview of the format is put together by folks at Testmo [here](https://github.com/testmoapp/junitxml).
+`jrm` produces output conforming to that format and accepts files conforming to that format.

 ## License